Battle of Imbros: Aftermath

-With no way to free herself, Yavûz Sultân Selîm remained stranded on the sandbar until 26 January when the finally arrived and towed her back into the Black Sea.
+With no way to free herself, Yavuz Sultan Selim remained stranded on the sandbar until 26 January when the finally arrived and towed her back into the Black Sea.
 In one last effort to destroy the battlecruiser, the British sent the submarine into the Dardanelles on 27 January.
 Yavûz Sultân Selîm had already left the area, and so E14 began sailing back to Allied waters after discovering the battlecruiser's absence.
 Sighting an Ottoman freighter, the British submarine attempted to torpedo her.
 The second torpedo fired exploded prematurely, damaging the submarine and forcing her to try to flee the straits.
 She came under heavy fire from nearby Ottoman shore batteries and was eventually beached with her commander, Geoffrey Saxton White, and another sailor killed and seven captured.
 White was posthumously awarded the Victoria Cross for his efforts to beach the submarine and save her crew.

-Although the Ottoman force destroyed the two monitors as planned, with Midilli sunk and Yavûz Sultân Selîm severely damaged the threat of the Ottoman Navy to the Allies was greatly reduced for the remainder of the war.
-The commanders of the British Aegean Squadron were criticized for sending their battleships so far from the Dardanelles; had either Agamemnon or Lord Nelson been nearby during the Ottoman raid, Yavûz Sultân Selîm might have been destroyed.
+Although the Ottoman force destroyed the two monitors as planned, with Midilli sunk and Yavuz Sultan Selim severely damaged the threat of the Ottoman Navy to the Allies was greatly reduced for the remainder of the war.
+The commanders of the British Aegean Squadron were criticized for sending their battleships so far from the Dardanelles; had either Agamemnon or Lord Nelson been nearby during the Ottoman raid, Yavuz Sultan Selim might have been destroyed.